djamb/metadata-spherical-injector/README.md

 # Metadata Spherical Injector
-LIbrary for inject spherical metadata in photos and videos on Android.
+Library for inject spherical metadata in photos and videos on Android.
+Only MP4 and JPEG formats supported

 This library is a wrapper from two librarys.